DeepBlockDeepak/kaggle_titanic/README.md

 ## Setup and Prerequisites
 To set up the project:
 1. Clone the repository.
-2. Install dependencies specified in `pyproject.toml` and `poetry.lock` using Poetry.
+2. Install dependencies specified in `pyproject.toml` using Poetry.
 3. Run `poetry run python main.py` for training and predictions on the test set or `poetry run python user_passenger.py` for custom predictions.

 ### Important Notes on Model Usage